cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Definition: performing, involving, or adept at spectaculargymnastic feats.
 | Usage: An acrobatic dive.
 |
-| net profit [净利润]
-| Definition: the actual profit after working expenses not included in the calculation of gross profit.
-| Usage: Twitter has posted its first quarter net profit, help by video advert sales growth.
-|
-| net effect
-| Definition: a net effect or result is the final one, after everything has been considered.
-| Usage: The net effect of this policy has been higher employment but lower wages.
-|
-| net weight [净重]
-| Definition: the net weight of something is its weight without its container。
-| Usage: a box of sweets weighing 500 grams net。
-|
 | meager
 | Definition: Deficient in amount  or quality or extent.
 | Usage: They were forced to supplement their meager earning.